 Though they can be targeted through a combination of tailored marketing strategies – and are devoid of the multitude of behavioural complexities that other consumer groups demonstrate – Gen X is often ignored by many businesses, usually due to the buzz around millennials and Generation Z.

-However, your organisation can begin appealing to Gen X by adopting the promotional techniques that are effective in attracting the attention and purchasing preference of this valuable buyer segment.
-To help, we've compiled a breakdown of everything you need to know about marketing to Generation X.
+Indeed, your organisation can begin appealing to Gen X by adopting numerous promotional techniques, each of which are effective in attracting the attention and purchasing preference of this valuable buyer segment.

 To capture the consideration of this consumer group, you need to first understand their key characteristics.
 Your company should take the time to learn the needs, desires, preferences, motivations and behaviour of these buyers.